 When summer rolls around, it is time to pull out the grill.
 My family loves anything cooked on the grill, and it's a lot more…Read This Post

-Every December, Chef Sidney and Alison host guests for a special cooking vacation all about French holiday traditions.
-While that Christmas trip is only once a year, get in the holiday spirit now with their Bûche de Noël, or Christmas chocolate log, recipe.
+Every December, Chefs Sidney and Alison used to host guests for a special cooking vacation all about French holiday traditions.
+While we no longer offer that particular Christmas trip, you can get in the holiday spirit now with their Bûche de Noël, or Christmas log, recipe.

 White chocolate mousse

 Meringue (to garnish)